SAP-samples/sme-partner-reference-application/README.md

 16. Extensible by citizen user tools (AppGyver) to add web apps and mobile apps for customer specific use cases and user groups (planned)
 17. Deployment as one-off and multi-customer solution (planned)

+Does this sample application meet your needs as an SAP partner?
+Your feedback and ideas are welcome and we are looking forward to a vivid conversation about the *SME Partner Reference Application* in our [SAP Community](https://blogs.sap.com/2022/06/03/build-and-run-cloud-applications-on-the-sap-btp/).

 ## Requirements

 The application is based on the *SAP Business Technology Platform* (BTP) and SAP Cloud ERP Solutions.
 Therefore you need